 - Native aquatic and terrestrial flora and fauna

-More information on the MRRCA program found on the DNR MRRCA page.
+More information on the MRRCA program and it's purpose, go to the DNR MRRCA Page.

 MRRCA Property Owner Resources

-An MRCCA permit is required for the construction of any new structure, building(s) or building additions, including:
+A MRCCA permit is required for the construction of any new structure, building(s) or building additions, such as:

 - Decks